23 – 27 inches

 3. The Dogues de Bordeaux is currently in the miscellaneous class of dogs; before 2006 it was classified as a working dog.

-The Dogues de Bordeaux makes a fantastic pet, but it needs a large area to move around, and it requires an attentive owner that will make sure it gets the activity it needs and keep it from dominating the household.
+The Dogues de Bordeaux makes a fantastic pet, but it needs a large area to move around, and it requires an attentive owner who will make sure it gets the activity it needs and keep it from dominating the household.
 With the right owner, these dogs are fantastic companions and excellent watchdogs.

 We hope you have enjoyed our look into this giant breed, and it has helped answer your questions.
 If we have convinced you to purchase one, please share this guide to the Dogues de Bordeaux on Facebook and Twitter.